They say…

 The interest in this format in the UK is increasing significantly – previously only one keg at Magic Rock might have been filled from a single brew, but now it’s closer to ten.
 Keykeg is also suitable for export, whereas the skills and equipment for handling cask are virtually unknown outside Britain.
 At present Magic Rock exports on a small scale to Norway but hopes to expand.
 “We expect the demand for keg is going to be massive in future,” predicts Stuart.

-You’d expect a brewery like this to offer an imperial and they don’t disappoint with Bearded Lady, a development of a more approachable 6% stout called Dark Arts.
+You’d expect a brewery like this to offer an imperial stout and they don’t disappoint with Bearded Lady, a development of a more approachable 6% stout called Dark Arts.
 I sampled it on keg at the Port Street Beer House in Manchester back in January, discovering a complex beer with a near-black colour, chocolate, carbon and some cakey malt on the aroma.

 Refill barrel destined for Magic Rock beer at the brewery in Huddersfield.